-The Foundation fiat panis, as successor to the Father and Son Eiselen Foundation, awarded in 2015 the Justus von Liebig-Award for World Nutrition to the research couple Weltzien-Rattunde for their outstanding performance in the fight against hunger and rural poverty.
+The Foundation fiat panis, as successor to the Father and Son Eiselen Foundation, awarded in 2017 the Justus von Liebig-Award for World Nutrition to Prof. Dr. med.
+Hans Konrad Biesalski for his outstanding performance in the fight against hunger.
 The prize was endowed with 25,000 EUR and was awarded on the occasion of the World Food Day Colloquium at the University of Hohenheim in Stuttgart.

-The independent council of the Foundation unanimously awarded this prize to the couple Weltzien-Rattunde for their outstanding achievements in the agricultural and nutritional sciences, which contribute to improving world nutrition.
-Their life’s work up to now has been in the service of a world free of hunger.
+The independent council of the Foundation unanimously awarded this prize to Prof. Dr. med.
+Hans Konrad Biesalski for his outstanding achievements in the nutritional sciences, which contribute to improving world nutrition.
+His life’s work up to now has been in the service of a world free from hunger.

 The next nomination phase will take place in December 2022.

 Award Winners 2009-2022

 - Award winner 2022► Prof. Dr. Louise O. Fresco